-Post Baccalaureate Fellowships and Scholarships
+National Fellowships and Scholarships

-Director: Margaret Tongue, Becker Career Center, 388-8311
+Director: Lynn Evans, Schaffer Library 203, 388-6643

-The Office of Post-Baccalaureate Fellowships and Scholarships recruits and supports applicants for external, prestigious merit awards both during and after college.
-Students are recruited approximately six months to one year before the deadline for the award, usually based on academic success, faculty and administrator recommendations, and/or demonstrated impact on the community.
-During the application process, the director works closely with students to understand their goals and match opportunities to their needs, as well as oversee the application process.
+The Office of National Fellowships and Scholarships provides support to students and alumni applying for prestigious, external undergraduate and postgraduate awards.
+Students are recruited to apply for fellowships and scholarships months before their national deadline.
+During the recruitment period, the director works closely with students to understand their goals and to match opportunities to their strengths and needs.
+The office then oversees the application process for the appropriate awards.
 Union regularly supports students for awards such as the Rhodes Scholarship, the Marshall Scholarship, the Fulbright programs, the Watson Fellowship and many more.